 Tape Your Mask to Your Face

 You can always use tape to secure your mask across the bridge of your nose and the top of your cheeks.
 Use easy-to-remove tape, including adhesive, medical, or athletic.
 Just be sure to stay away from duct tape.

 This trick is one that healthcare professionals regularly turn to.
 All you need for this hack is soapy water (dish soap works best) and a microfiber cloth.
 Stay away from soaps with lotions in them as they can leave a thick residue, making it even harder to see.

 Simply rub both sides of your lenses with a drop of soap, then buff the lenses with a soft microfiber cloth.
 This effective trick helps prevent your lenses from fogging up as a transparent, thin film of soap acts as a barrier.

 Another option is to purchase wipes and sprays designed to tackle foggy lenses.
 Read the fine print, as certain anti-fog solutions may not work as well, or may even damage lenses with coatings that minimize glare and fingerprint smudges, for example.

-To learn more about ways to keep your glasses from fogging while wearing a mask, contact Switalski Eye Care in Plano today.
+To learn more about ways to keep your glasses from fogging while wearing a mask, contact Switalski Eye Care in East Plano today.